Studies link diet to acne

 This study has an obvious problem.
 Do you remember what you ate last week?
 Last month?
 Last year?
 Dietary recall is obviously less than perfect.

 In 2008 the same authors followed up with better studies, a 2006 study with girls and a 2008 study with boys.
-In both cases they asked the participants to note down what they ate and followed them for 3 years.
-In both studies high milk intake increased risk of acne by about 20%.
+In both cases, they asked the participants to note down what they ate and followed them for 3 years.
+In both studies, high milk intake increased the risk of acne by about 20%.

 Even a Nestle-sponsored review found several ways milk and dairy products aggravate acne.
 The paper suggested that if Nestle wants to keep selling boatloads of milk, it better develop dairy products that don’t cause so much acne.